EdDataScienceEES/course-repository-mzargari/README.md

 #### (3) Week_X_Tutorial_Work
 A folder for the code that I typed from the Coding Club tutorials.
 These coding files include my own comments and headers.
 #### (4) [If applicable] Week_X_Outputs
-A folder containing all the outputs from my Coding Club tutorial, if outputs were recorded.
+A folder containing all the outputs from my Coding Club tutorial (if outputs were recorded).

-## Coding Ettiqutte:

 ## Contact Information: